toolisticon/restic-backup/README.md

 # Restic-Backup

-Wrapper scripts and configuration for doing backups of my laptop using Restic.
+Wrapper scripts and configuration for setting up and executing backups using Restic.

+## Configuration

+## Initialize Backup Repository

+## Do Backup